 Download Free Plans, Pictures, and Instructions

 The ZIP file contains Instruction file "INSTRUCTIONS.pdf", pictures, SketchUp design file "Dust_Collection_Box_17_SKETCHUP_VERSION_8.skp", and PDF design file "Dust_Collection_Box_17_SKETCHUP_VERSION_8.pdf".
-The PDF file contains all of the drawings and dimensional information that are in the SKP file for those who don't use SketchUp:
+The PDF file contains all the drawings and dimensional information that are in the SKP file for those who don't use SketchUp:

 Click Here for the Downloadable ZIP file (3.16MB): Dust_Collection_Box.zip